There are no requirements to attend most noncredit Continuing Education classes for adults.

 CPE accepts purchase orders, vouchers, and letters of intent on company letterhead for pre-approved companies only by mail.
 A completed CPE Registration Form must accompany these documents.

 Provide CPE with a current email address to receive your course confirmations and registration receipts by email.

 If you are registering online, you may print a registration receipt.

-It is your responsibility to confirm the start of the course and its room assignment by checking online.
+It is your responsibility to confirm the start of the course and its room assignment by checking CPE Classroom Locations (PDF).